Jovita Fuentes: Later years

-After World War II, she retired from performing but continue to teach music at the University of the Philippines and the Holy Ghost College, Santa Isabel.
+After World War II, she retired from performing but continue to teach music at the University of the Philippines in Diliman and the Holy Ghost College, Santa Isabel.
 She gave her final recital in 1945 appearing in the movie "Primadona" and gave up performing on stage entirely in 1955.

 Due to her political connections, she was able to lobby lawmakers to pass a law which led to the creation of foundations promoting music.
 As a music advocate, she founded numerous music associations.
 These include the "Asociacion Musical de Filipinas" and the "Artists' Guild of the Philippines".
 Under Philippine president Diosdado Macapagal, her appeal for the establishment of the Music Production Foundation was granted through Republic Act No. 3630, with an appropriated ₱900,000 a year from the government.
 This was made specifically to maintain a Filipino symphony orchestra.

 Due to her merits and contributions in her field, she was dubbed as The First Lady of Philippine Music and in 1976 she earned the title of becoming the first female national artist in music.